Architecture

 Students are required to be full-time and in residence in the New Haven area during their first three academic years.
 Students may be asked to attend summer orientation courses before their first term.
 (See Degree Requirements under Policies and Regulations in the Bulletin of the Graduate School of Arts and Sciences.)

 During the first two years, students engage in a concerted course of study that leads directly to work on the dissertation.
 In all, they are required to take twelve graduate-level seminars for credit.
 These include a Ph.D. seminar taught in each of the first two terms by a standing or visiting faculty member of the School of Architecture.
 The Ph.D. seminars, ARCH 551 and ARCH 552, constitute the program’s methodological foundation and introduce students to an array of historiographic approaches and areas of study.
-While the content of the two seminars varies from year to year, they tend to involve primary research on a specific topic, a survey of critical approaches, or the reading of a body of texts.
+The content of the two seminars varies from year to year.

 For purposes of fulfilling their remaining course requirements, students are encouraged to take one or more courses outside the School of Architecture that are related to their specific area of interest.
 For example, a student working on architecture in Brazil would likely take courses in Latin American history and culture.
 Students may also opt to do independent readings with individual faculty in their area.